Skip to Content

 Kirra Molek

-Kirra is a sophmore at Community, and this is her first year on staff.
+Kirra is a junior year at Community, and this is her second year apart of the team.
 She enjoys long walks, spending time with friends and passionately talking about the latest song she’s decovered.
 While pursuing academics is very important to her, she makes time to enjoy traveling with her family and exploring as many places she can.

 Lucia Page Sander